celsomsilva/discord-cam-kick-bot/README.md

 ## Security

  - Secrets are never hardcoded:
-All sensitive information such as bot tokens, API keys, and channel or role IDs are loaded securely from environment variables (.env), never stored directly in the source code or repository.
+All sensitive information, such as bot tokens, API keys, and channel or role IDs are loaded securely from environment variables (.env), never stored directly in the source code or repository.

  - No tokens or user data are logged:
 The bot does not log sensitive tokens or personal user data.
 Only relevant activity and security events (e.g., unauthorized access attempts, permission errors) are logged in a controlled manner to support auditing and debugging.

  - Role-based whitelist for protected members:
 To prevent accidental or malicious removal of privileged users (e.g., admins, moderators), the bot uses a whitelist based on role IDs.
-This ensures that users with certain roles are immune from kick or move actions.
+This ensures that users with certain roles are immune to kick or move actions.

  - Permission checks respecting Discord hierarchy:
 Before attempting to move or kick a member, the bot verifies the Discord role hierarchy and permission levels, ensuring it cannot perform actions on users with higher or equal permissions.